 However, don’t assume that because you’re blooming with your pour over, it means nothing else will matter anymore.
-You’re still going to want that perfect grind for your Chemex and to start with fresh beans at the right grind (medium-coarse) and ratio (55 grams per liter).
+You’re still going to want that perfect grind for your Chemex and to start with fresh beans at the right grind (medium-coarse) and ratio (55 grams per litre).
 You can then dial your brew in till it’s just the way you like it.

 Otherwise, you should be able to employ the same method as in the instructions above.

 This is another wildly popular yet incredibly simple brewing method.
 Not only is it easy to use, but it also can benefit from a “blooming” stage in the brewing process as well.

 NOTE: If you’re interested in finding out all of the nitty-gritty details on brewing with a French press, feel free to check out our step by step guide here!

 When it comes to blooming with a French press, you simply need to insert the “bloom time” right into the process where it would naturally go.

 Once you’ve ground the coffee and added it to the carafe, add the appropriate amount of water (following the above instructions) right into the carafe along with the grounds.

 Give them thirty seconds to bloom, stir them gently, and then add the rest of your water!

 PRO TIP: Remember, that 30 seconds of blooming is counted separately from your brew time, which should be around 3-4 minutes.